 Fisheries observers help to characterize bycatch by observing where, when, and how many protected species become hooked, entangled, or entrapped in fishing gear so that bycatch reduction measures can be developed.
 Observers are professionally trained biological scientists gathering first-hand data used to inform fisheries management.
 Once bycatch reduction measures are implemented, observers also help to monitor their success.
-The menhaden purse seine fishery currently lacks an effective observer methodology to assess its interaction with sea turtles.
-This project would work with the Gulf of Mexico menhaden industry to develop an effective methodology for monitoring sea turtle bycatch in the fishery.
-Through proof-of-concept testing, the project would identify the most viable means of sea turtle detection from aboard commercial menhaden vessels.
-A pilot observer project would then be implemented to evaluate the conceptual methods during commercial fishery operations in order to determine the most effective way to observe the fishery.
-The project would fill knowledge gaps to inform future restoration to reduce bycatch in this fishery.
+The menhaden purse seine fishery currently lacks effective observer methods to assess interaction with sea turtles.
+This project would work with the Gulf of Mexico menhaden industry to develop effective observer methods to collect information about interactions with sea turtles and other protected species in the Gulf of Mexico menhaden purse seine fishery, and to identify opportunities for voluntary measures to avoid and reduce these interactions.
+That information would then allow NOAA and the industry to work together to develop effective voluntary practices and measures to avoid and reduce interactions in the future.
+NOAA would seek to establish a steering committee consisting of NOAA and representatives of the menhaden industry upon project approval.
+The project would involve three major activities.
+First, there would be a coordination and development phase where the steering committee would discuss and determine best methods for feasible observations in the fishery.
+The second activity would include the implementation of a proof-of-concept observer trial on active fishing sets to look at the feasibility and effectiveness of each technique.
+The third activity would include the implementation of a pilot observer data collection effort to better understand the nature and extent of interactions with sea turtles and other protected species and to identify opportunities for effective voluntary measures to avoid and reduce interactions based on data collected.
+The project would fill knowledge gaps to inform future restoration.
 The project would be adaptively managed throughout its four-year timeframe and is estimated to cost \$3,000,000.